oshiomah1/Hum_Pop_Gen_Course/Unix_Basics_1.md

-# Basic Unix Commands Tutorial
+# Objectives

-Welcome to the introductory Unix commands tutorial!
+## Welcome to the introductory Unix commands tutorial!
 This guide will cover some fundamental commands that are essential for navigating and manipulating files in a Unix-like environment.
+At the end of this worksheet you should be able to:

+### Use basic command such `pwd` ,`cd`, ,`mkdir` , `rm`
+### Make complex file structures in their HPCC

 ## Navigating the Filesystem
 First we must ssh into the tadpole HPCC.
 Do you remember how?
 Tip: Make sure you save your password somewhere i